Neloy-SWE/Object-Oriented-Programming/README.md

 2. interfaces

 **abstract class:** an abstract class serves as a blueprint for other classes. it can have abstract methods (without implementation) and concrete methods (with implementation). it cannot be instantiated.

+**interface:** an interface is a contract that defines a set of methods or properties without implementations. classes implementing an interface must provide the implementation.